 Vegetarianism is widely accepted and catered to in Jordanian culture.
-However, those who don’t eat meat will still be left with very limited choices when it comes to traditional cuisine.
+However, those who don’t eat meat will still be left with limited choices when it comes to traditional cuisine.
 Almost all Jordanian dishes contain animal products in one way or another.
 So be prepared – say, if invited to lunch – to stare down at a table full of meat dishes, and be aware that it is very disrespectful to show disgust for food in Jordan.

 Tap water is not drinkable in Jordan.
 Unlike in Western countries, tap water in Jordan is only used to wash things.
-Nonetheless, you can get drinkable water delivered to your doorstep at any time of day, or you can bottles in corner shops or big stores.
+Nonetheless, you can get drinkable water delivered to your doorstep at any time of day, or you can buy bottles in corner shops or big stores.

-Jordanian people love being spontaneous and easy-going, specially when it comes to making plans and appointments.
+Jordanian people love being spontaneous and easy-going, especially when it comes to making plans and appointments.
 People might simply show up and hang out, invite you to come over at a specific time, or plan a road trip and leave immediately.
 Punctuality, on the other hand, is disregarded.
-When you’ve made plans with a local and they say they’ll be with you in ‘five minutes’, it is best to presume they’ll be at least 20 minutes late – so you might as well be late yourself!
+When you’ve made plans with a local and they say they’ll be with you in ‘five minutes’, it is best to presume they’ll be at least 20 minutes late – so you might as well be late yourself.

 You might be surprised to see male locals greeting each other with hugs and kisses on the cheeks – the same goes for females, as this is a socially acceptable method of greeting.
 On the other hand, it is frowned on for couples to show affection in public, from holding hands to kissing.
 It is worth bearing in mind that homosexuality, while legalised in 1951, is still a taboo concept.

-Jordan is home to both Jordanians and Palestinians, and the subject of Israel is a very sensitive matter.
+Jordan is home to both Jordanians and Palestinians, and the subject of Israel is a sensitive matter.
 As a traveller, you might have differing opinions regarding this topic, but it is advised never to open up or participate in discussions relating to it.

 Table manners are carefree in Jordan.
 Eating food with your hands is a common custom, and also indicates that you are enjoying the food on offer.
 Mansaf, Jordan’s famous traditional dish, for example, is usually eaten with your hands.